FlavScents AInsights Entry for Ethyl Lactate (CAS: 97-64-3)

 3. Natural Occurrence & Formation

-Ethyl lactate naturally occurs in various fruits and fermented products.
+Ethyl lactate occurs naturally in various fruits and fermented products.
 It is formed through the esterification of lactic acid with ethanol, a reaction that can occur during fermentation processes.
-This compound is often found in wines, where it contributes to the overall aroma profile.
-Its presence in natural products supports its designation as a "natural flavor" in certain regulatory contexts.
+This compound is often found in wine, beer, and other alcoholic beverages, contributing to their complex aroma profiles.
+Its presence in natural products supports its designation as a "natural flavor" in regulatory contexts.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs